panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-12-21-PMC/2022-12-21-PMC_Meeting.md

 5. News from ExPaNDS
 * Meeting with DAPHNE4NFDI in Hamburg during ExPaNDS closing event
+- D2.6 and D2.8 about FAIR self assessment and DMPs have been submitted.
+- We wanted to attend the AAAS, which is in February every year.
+This year it was changed to the 2nd March, we are not allowed to go, because the project ends end of February.
+- Our project review will be in the middle of May 2023.
+- ExPaNDS Closing Event takes place in January (23./24.01.2023) in Hamburg

 6. EOSC & New funding/collaboration opportunities